 The bus begins to move, you scramble for your wallet to pay but you can barely stand and you still haven’t found a seat.
 You dump the money into the pay-box and take your ticket.

 You hold both crutches in one hand and latch on to the pole.
-But because your leg is broken and levitated, you are struggling to balance.
-You’re sliding left and right.
-You may occasionally hit your head on the pole but no one offers you a seat.
+But you are struggling to balance because of

 Instead, they just stare at you and then glance back down onto the phone.

 As you pass from stop to stop, people barge into you.
 They don’t apologise, they just grab the handrail or go upstairs.
 Finally, it’s your stop and you hobble off.

 Bad experience, right?
 You’d have thought someone would have had the common decency to offer you a seat.
 They could see your crutches and your broken leg.

 Only.
 I’m not in a cast.
 I don’t walk in crutches.
 But it is clear that my balance is unsteady.